jaslevy/LeNet5_Arch_Applied/README.md

 * learning_rates=[0.1, 0.01, 0.001]
 * optimizers=['SGD', 'Adam']

 These default values leave us with 18 tuning iterations by default.
 It is recommended to connect to a GPU for this computationally difficult task.
-This function also has arguments 'dropout_rates' and 'weight_decay_weights' which defualt to 'None' but can take a list of floats to add to the hyperparameter grid-search.
+This function also has arguments 'dropout_rates' and 'weight_decay_weights' which default to 'None' but can take a list of floats to add to the hyperparameter grid-search.
 Importantly this function handles the deactivation of dropout for model evaluation.
 &nbsp;
 This function uses the above three functions defined in order to track a champion (optimal) model based on validation accuracy.
 The function creates an accuracy plot for the best model and returns a champion model along with champion parameters and the highest training accuracy.
 &nbsp;